 More on the criteria is stated in the ISA subsidy conditions.
 The ISA is advised to consult the ISA subsidy conditions first before submitting a request.

 The ISA subsidy conditions form an integral part of the ISA subsidy award for ISA subsidy recipients, and provide an overview of the mandatory requirements and conditions that apply to the ISA subsidy recipient.
 By submitting a subsidy request to CES SOIR the ISA accepts these conditions.

-- The ISA subsidy is allocated based on a subsidy request and up to a maximum of €2K per academic year per association;
+- The ISA subsidy is allocated based on a subsidy request, the required reporting over the academic year prior, and up to a maximum of €2K per academic year per association;

 - An ISA subsidy request is made by submitting an invoice according to format via e-mail to: